niemasd/CompactTree/example/cookbook.md

 }
 ```

+The only guarantee is that a node will be visited before its children.
+Currently, nodes will be visited in the order they appear in the original Newick string.

 ### Post-Order

 Because every node has a smaller value than its children, a postorder traversal of a tree with N nodes can be implemented trivially by simply iterating over the integers N–1 through 0.
 However, because `CT_NODE_T` is an unsigned type, you need to be careful with the loop bounds, as decrementing 0 will not yield a negative number (it will wrap around to `NULL_NODE`):